JeffHing/extend-this/README.md

 ```
 #### Adding a Custom Selector

-To add your own selector, use the `.selector()` method.
-In the following
+To add your own property selector, use the `.selector()` method.
+In this
 example, `mySelector` will be invoked whenever a string argument is
 prefixed with '*':